arunponnusamy/gender-classification/README.md

-# Gender classification using deep learning with Keras
+# Gender classification (from scratch) using deep learning with Keras
 The keras model is created by training SmallerVGGNet from scratch on around 2200 images (~1100 for each class) gathered from Google Images.
 It acheived around 95% training accuracy and ~85% validation accuracy.
 (20% of the dataset is used for validation)

 ## Python packages